Quantum sensing with nanoparticles for gravimetry; when bigger is better: Implementation

-The mechanical oscillator is the c.o.m. motion of a levitated nanoparticle, and it is held within the optical cavity using an optical tweezer, as shown in Figure~\ref{fig:schematic}(B).
-The frequency of the oscillator is given by the optical potential provided by this single-beam gradient force trap.
-The tweezer reduces the chances of losing the particle when reaching ultra high vacuum, as compared to direct trapping by the optical cavity field.
-The coupling strength is at its highest when the particle is held at the cavity node.
+The mechanical oscillator is the c.o.m. motion of a levitated nanoparticle, and it is held within an optical cavity using an optical tweezer, as shown in Figure~\ref{fig:schematic}(B).
+The frequency of the oscillator is set by the optical potential provided by this single-beam gradient force trap.
+The tweezer allows the optimal placement of the particle within the cavity mode; the coupling strength is at its highest when the particle is held at the cavity node.

-The optical cavity is not pumped separately, rather the trapping optical tweezer frequency is stabilized relative to the cavity resonance using a weak beam which minimally interacts with the nanoparticle.
-Light scattered out of the tweezer field by the nanosphere then bounces off the cavity mirrors and interacts coherently with the oscillator again.
-Pumping of the cavity using only light scattered by the nanoparticle is a key feature.
+The optical cavity is not pumped externally.
+The trapping optical tweezer frequency is stabilized relative to the cavity resonance, and light scattered out of the tweezer field by the nanosphere then populates the cavity mode, interacting coherently with the oscillator again.
+It is a key feature of the coherent scattering technique that the optical cavity is only pumped by the light scattered by the nanoparticle.

 Consequently, each photon populating the cavity mode interacts with the particle, increasing the optomechanical coupling rate.
-As a result the quantum cooperativity \footnote{The cooperativity is defined as a ratio of the optomechanical coupling strength and the product of the optical and mechanical decay rates.} of the experiment is well above 1000.
-To put this into perspective, a system with a quantum cooperativity bigger than 1 has been a long pursued goal in levitated optomechanics and is the benchmark for entering the quantum backaction regime~\cite{millen_optomechanics_2020}.
-A high cooperativity is also known in cold-atom physics to produce a constant cooling rate for cavity assisted molecule cooling in dynamical potentials~\cite{ritsch_cold_2013,chang_quantum_2014}.
-Compared to the general cavity cooling scheme~\cite{delic_levitated_2020}, the estimated improvement in cooperativity is $10^5$-fold~\cite{delic_thesis_2019} due to the coherent scattering procedure, with the added benefit of a reduced cavity drive power.
+As a result, the quantum cooperativity \footnote{The cooperativity is defined as a ratio of the optomechanical coupling strength and the product of the optical and mechanical decay rates.} of the experiment is well above 1000.
+To put this into perspective, a quantum cooperativity >1 is the benchmark for entering the quantum back-action regime~\cite{millen_optomechanics_2020}; a long sought-after goal in levitated optomechanics.
+A high cooperativity is also known in cold atom physics to produce a constant cooling rate for cavity assisted molecule cooling in dynamical potentials~\cite{ritsch_cold_2013,chang_quantum_2014}.
+Compared to externally pumped cavity cooling schemes~\cite{delic_levitated_2020}, the estimated improvement in cooperativity is $10^5$-fold~\cite{delic_thesis_2019} due to coherent scattering.